 After a quick trip to the coast on the first through train, Steele was posted to Battleford (Sask.) in command of D Division.
 He spent most of his time training the recruits who had come in with the doubling in size of the NWMP in 1885.
 In September 1886 his division was sent to Fort Macleod and early in 1887 it moved to Lethbridge, the new headquarters for southern Alberta.

 In December Steele was given command at Fort Macleod, which then had more policemen than any post except Regina.
 It was the beginning of the least eventful decade of his career.
-The NWMP was at its maximum strength, the native population was quiet, and the massive influx of settlers to the prairies was yet to come.
+The NWMP was at its maximum strength, the indigenous population was quiet, and the massive influx of settlers to the prairies was yet to come.
 In 1890 Steele was able to take several months’ leave to travel to Quebec to get married.
 His fiancée, Marie Harwood, had come to Fort Macleod in 1889 to visit her aunt, the wife of Steele’s friend Superintendent Alexander R. Macdonell.
-Marie was wealthy and well connected: her father, Robert William Harwood, had been an mp and her paternal grandmother, the wife of Robert Unwin Harwood*, was a member of the socially and politically prominent Chartier de Lotbinière family of Vaudreuil.
+Marie was wealthy and well connected: her father, Robert William Harwood, had been an mp, and her paternal grandmother, the wife of Robert Unwin Harwood*, was a member of the socially and politically prominent Chartier de Lotbinière family of Vaudreuil.
 Marie was also athletic and outgoing; she and Sam appear to have fallen in love immediately and decided to marry despite their religious differences.

 Like most of the officers in the NWMP, Steele found Lawrence William Herchmer, its commissioner since 1886, difficult to get along with.
 Many in the force, not least Steele himself, thought he would be a better leader.
 Although he was not publicly critical of Herchmer, Steele became the focus for those who were unhappy with his leadership.
 In 1892, when the assistant commissioner’s job became vacant, Steele was the most experienced superintendent, though others had achieved that rank before him, and had the most distinguished record in the force.
 He lobbied for the job and did not hesitate to use the political connections of his wife’s family.
 But the position went to Superintendent John Henry McIllree, a less assertive officer who was not expected to clash with the abrasive Herchmer.